-- Crooks fluctuation theorem with stochastic dynamics.
-What changes when you move away from Hamiltonian dynamics and into a stochastic dynamics like the Langevin dynamics discussed in the previous item? - Renormalization and the Ising model.
+- Renormalization and the Ising model.
 A powerful theoretical idea for analyzing phase transitions is called the renormalization group.
-You can show it off reasonably well with the onedimensional Ising model.
-You can also see how/why it can become challenging to work with in the two-dimensional Ising model. - 2.
+You can show it off reasonably well with the one-dimensional Ising model.
+You can also see how/why it can become challenging to work with in the two-dimensional Ising model. - Cooling by adiabatic demagnetization.
+How do you make things really cold? - 2.
 A computational assignment.
-Our final problem set, which will come out right before Thanksgiving, will explore phase transitions using a model of coupled spins known as the Ising Model.
+Our final problem set, which will be due right before Thanksgiving, you will explore phase transitions in the Ising Model.
 This model is very challenging to address with pencil and paper mathematics, but lots of insight can come from doing numerical calculations.
 In the problem set we will use Monte Carlo sampling methods (methods that use random chance as in the casinos in Monte Carlo) to see how an order parameter for the model can change very sensitively with external parameters (the temperature or the external magnetic field).
 Everyone will be carrying out the simplest part of the Monte Carlo sampling, but you can choose to continue with more complicated calculations for your final project.
 In particular, I'd ask you to use importance sampling techniques (as described in the first three sections of Chapter 6 in David Chandler's book) to compute the free energy of magnetization for a variety of temperatures and magnetic field strengths.
 If you think computations or simulations may be a significant part of your PhD research, this could be a good choice.
 The advantage is that I'll be writing something to walk you through the steps of what I'd like you to do, so it's a little less open-ended than the problem set question.
-The disadvantage is that you'll need to do some programming.
+The disadvantage is that you'll need to do a decent amount of programming and simulation.